Using Stochastic Gradient Descent to Smooth Nonconvex Functions: Analysis of Implicit Graduated Optimization

-In order to analyze the graduated optimization algorithm, Hazan et al. defined $\sigma$-nice functions (see Definition \ref{dfn:I.2}), a family of nonconvex functions that has favorable conditions for a graduated optimization algorithm to converge to a global optimal solution \citep{Elad2016OnG}.
-We define the following function, which is a slight extension of the $\sigma$-nice function.
-See Appendix \ref{sec:I} for details on its extension.
+In order to analyze the graduated optimization algorithm, Hazan et al. defined $\sigma$-nice functions, a family of nonconvex functions that has favorable conditions for a graduated optimization algorithm to converge to a global optimal solution \citep{Elad2016OnG}.

-\begin{dfn} [$\sigma_m$-nice function] Let $M \in \mathbb{N}$, $m \in [M]$, and $\gamma \in [0.5, 1)$.
-A function $f \colon \mathbb{R}^d \to \mathbb{R}$ is said to be $\sigma_m$-nice if the following two conditions hold:
+\begin{dfn} [$\sigma$-nice function \citep{Elad2016OnG}] Let $M \in \mathbb{N}$, $m \in [M]$, and $\delta_{m+1} := \frac{\delta_m}{2}$.
+A function $f \colon \mathbb{R}^d \to \mathbb{R}$ is said to be $\sigma$-nice if the following two conditions hold: